AOS573-2017/aos573-2017.github.io/_lectures/12-python-plotting.md

 cmap = plt.get_cmap('BlueRed')
 ~~~

 Traditionally, using the first choice is better coding.
 Referencing a variable from a module is not the best practices, however both do work.
 Notice that when referencing a variable from another module, you do not use the ().  () are for function calls only.
-If ever debugging your own Python code, missing or having an extra () is a ``Syntax Error``.
+If ever debugging your own Python code, missing or having an extra () is a ``Type Error``.

 Try creating your own colormap that goes from blue to red smoothly.